QuaSi-Software/Documentation/docs/resie_energy_system_components.md

 - Energy flows into a component are positive, energy flows out of a component are negative
 - Components are single units like a heat pump, a buffer tank, a battery or a photovoltaic power plant while energy systems are interconnected components
+- The maximum power that a component can consume or produce is called the nominal power or design power.
+This is typically defined by one of the inputs or outputs of the component, for example as the electric power draw of an electrolyser or the heat production of a gas boiler.
+- The fraction of utilised power divided by nominal power at a given point in time is called the part load ratio (PLR), or operation point, or power fraction, and can be signified with \(\kappa\) for the sake of brevity

 ## Heat pump (HP)
 ### General description of HP